bonitasoft/bonita-doc/md/tomcat-bundle.md

 You will find here steps needed to install and configure a Tomcat bundle.

-The Tomcat bundle is a .zip archive that contains the Apache Tomcat JEE application server prepackaged along with Bonita BPM Portal and [Bonita configuration folder](BonitaBPM_platform_setup.md#platform_setup_tool).
+The Tomcat bundle is a .zip archive that contains the Apache Tomcat Java EE application server prepackaged along with Bonita BPM and [Bonita platform setup tool](BonitaBPM_platform_setup.md#platform_setup_tool).
 The Tomcat bundle is a regular .zip archive based on Tomcat zip distribution.

 ::: warning
-There is a known issue between Bitronix (the Transaction Manager shipped by Bonitasoft in the Tomcat bundle and in the Tomcat directories of the Deploy bundle) and the Microsoft SQL Server driver
+There is a known issue between Bitronix (the Transaction Manager shipped by Bonitasoft in the Tomcat bundle) and the Microsoft SQL Server JDBC driver
 (refer to: [MSDN note](https://msdn.microsoft.com/en-us/library/aa342335.aspx), [Bitronix note](http://bitronix-transaction-manager.10986.n7.nabble.com/Failed-to-recover-SQL-Server-Restart-td148.html)).
 Therefore, using Bitronix as a Transaction Manager with SQL Server is not recommended.
-Our recommendation is to use the WildFly bundle provided by Bonitasoft.
+Our recommendation is to use the [WildFly bundle](wildfly-bundle.md) provided by Bonitasoft.
 :::

 ## Installation of the Tomcat bundle